Bicycles, waterways and bohemians. Europe’s "sin city" is more than advertised. Sure, the hash bar...

 The diarist's hiding place.
 During the period of German occupation of Amsterdam, Anne Frank and he...

 An oasis of tranquility in the city centre.
-Built as a convent for lay sisters in the year 1346, f...
+An oasis of tranquillity in the busy city centre - at ...

 The most well-known square, centre of city life.
 It is more likely that a visitor leaves Amsterda...